 - Buy yourself more time – For the best of both worlds, a sale-leaseback solution frees you from the home’s mortgage, allows you to convert the equity to cash, and provides time to consider your next steps.
 And once you sell the inherited house, you can live in the house for as long as you want.

 You generally have three options: rent, live in it as a permanent residence, or sell the inherited house.
 However, when you rent, live in, or sell an inherited home, there are often considerable financial costs that you may not be prepared for.

-Rather than renting or selling your inherited house, you can partner with EasyKnock and join our Sell & Stay program.
+Rather than renting or selling your inherited house, you can partner with a sale-leaseback program.

-This sale-leaseback solution allows you to sell your inherited house to us and convert the equity to cash.
-You’ll then have the option to stay in the house as a renter indefinitely, hand off the property to us to list on the open market, or repurchase the home once your finances are in order.
+A sale-leaseback solution allows you to sell your inherited house and convert the equity to cash.
+You’ll then have the option to stay in the house as a renter, hand off the property to list on the open market, or repurchase the home once your finances are in order.

 - TurboTax.
 Real Estate Tax and Rental Property. https://turbotax.intuit.com/tax-tips/rental-property/real-estate-tax-and-rental-property/L3e09vT71